jasonshen190/mcp-server-initiator/INSTALLATION.md

    - Make sure the extension is properly installed
    - Try reloading VS Code/Cursor (`Cmd+Shift+P` → "Developer: Reload Window")

+4. **Python dependencies not found**
+   - Run the setup script: `python setup_and_run.py`
+   - It will automatically install required dependencies

+5. **Server won't start**
+   - Check if port 8000 is available
+   - The server runs on `http://127.0.0.1:8000/mcp`
+   - Use `python setup_and_run.py` for automatic dependency installation

 ### Development Issues

 1. **TypeScript errors**